-SR 179 has seen significant changes over the years.
-Starting as a simple dirt road, it was a paved, 2- lane highway until 2010.
-In 1996, Arizona Department of Transportation (ADOT) proposed rebuilding the highway as a 4-lane design.
+SR 179 has seen significant changes over the years, starting out as a simple dirt road, then a two-lane, paved highway.
+In 1996, Arizona Department of Transportation (ADOT) proposed rebuilding the highway as 4-lanes.
 The community strongly objected to the design due to concerns that it did not reflect Sedona's values around environmental stewardship, sense of place aesthetics, and viewshed protection.
-The community organized and in 2003 ADOT began a new public planning process for design of the "Scenic Byway."
-In 2010 construction was completed.
+The community organized, and in 2003 ADOT began an extensive new public planning process for the design of this Scenic Byway, which resulted in the current design that was completed in 2010.